NexxussExploits/keystroke/README.md

 # Keystroke Logger (Educational Purposes)

 This Python script continuously logs keystrokes to a file and runs in the background without appearing in the taskbar.
-It saves all recorded keystrokes to `keystrokes.txt` when the program exits.
+It saves all recorded keystrokes to `keystrokes.log` when the program exits.
 Additionally, it sets up auto-startup on system startup.

 ## Features

-- Logs all keystrokes to `keystrokes.txt`.
+- Logs all keystrokes to `keystrokes.log`.
 - Runs in the background without appearing in the taskbar.
 - Saves all recorded keystrokes when the program exits.
 - Auto-starts on system startup.